Nature of Organization Development

 Nature of organization development

-Organization involves people, machinery, methods of work, relationships, and coordination so on.
+Organization involves people, machinery, methods of work, relationships, coordination so on.
 These are all ever-changing.
 These components do not remain unchanged for a long time.
-Human qualities need to be developed, machinery becomes obsolete, methods of work are changeable, the relationship among the people in either improving or in some cases hampering due to the expiry of time.
+Human qualities need to be developed, machinery becomes obsolete, methods of work are changeable, and the relationship among the people is either improving or in some cases hampering due to the expiry of time.

 To adjust to these changes the organization has to undertake some measures.
-These measures may be termed as organization development.
-Organization development is an ongoing, systematic, and continuous process.
+These measures may be termed organization development.
+Organizational development is an ongoing, systematic, and continuous process.

 nature_of_organization_development